Andrew Gardner – Chair of Governors

 Martin has been a school governor for over 20 years.
 He was a parent governor and subsequently chair of an outstanding primary school in north London, which became an early converter to academy status.
-He also chaired a new academy trust created to bring a large inner city school out of special measures, having previously been a member of its interim Executive Board.
+In recognition of his work Martin was designated a National Leader of Governance in 2013.

 Martin works as a company director and business advisor and lives near Tiverton.
 Martin first came to us as a Local Authority Governor but has chosen to stay as a Co-Opted Governor.
 He moved to Devon in 2011 and likes to spend as much time as possible in his garden.

 Kayleigh joined the governing body in September 2017.
 She has been teaching at Mill Water since 2007 when she first came as a university student on placement.
 She has worked as a TA, a class teacher and is now part of the extended leadership team.
 Kayleigh has been a part of the school on the Ofsted journey of getting to good and would very much like to play a role in continuing to make progress as we move forward.

 Kayleigh loves to run and keep fit.
 When she was younger she trained as national squad swimmer.

 Andrew joined the governing body in September 2017.
 His background is as a Royal Marines Officer with 33 years service.
 He has been involved in operations worldwide including the delivery of humanitarian aid overseas.
 Andrew is experienced in emergency planning and crisis response.
 After leaving the Royal Marines he spent 4 years in Afghanistan managing training and mentoring programmes for the Afghan Police and Army.
 He now works as an independent consultant but continues to mentor young officers based at Lympstone.

 Andrew has lived in East Budleigh since 2001, follows the Exeter Chiefs and enjoys many sports, gardening, boating and has cycled across Australia twice for charity.